The Accountancy Licensing Library

 Restrictions

-• an engagement performed in accordance with the standards of the Public Company Accounting Oversight Board (PCAOB)
+• an engagement performed in accordance with the standards of the PCAOB.

 • "Attest" in Minnesota means providing any of the following services:

-• a review of a financial statement performed in accordance with the Statements on Standards for Accounting and Review Services (SSARS);
+• a review of a financial statement performed in accordance with the SSARS;

-• an examination of prospective financial information performed in accordance with the Statements on Standards for Attestation Engagements (SSAE);
+• an examination of prospective financial information performed in accordance with the SSAE;

-• an engagement performed in accordance with the standards of the Public Company Accounting Oversight Board (PCAOB); and
+• an engagement performed in accordance with the standards of the PCAOB; and

-• an examination, review, or agreed-upon procedures engagement performed in accordance with SSAE, other than an examination described under fourth bullet point.
+• an exam, review, or agreed-upon procedures engagement performed in accordance with SSAE, other than an exam described in the fourth (4th) bullet point above.

-• "Compilation" in Minnesota means the provision of a service performed in accordance with Statements on Standards for Accounting and Review Services (SSARS) that presents in the form of financial statements information that is the representation of management or owners without undertaking to express any assurance on the statements.
+• "Compilation" in Minnesota means the provision of a service performed in accordance with SSARS that presents in the form of financial statements information that is the representation of management or owners without undertaking to express any assurance on the statements.

 • "Principal place of business" in Minnesota means the office location designated by the licensee for purposes of substantial equivalency and reciprocity.